broadstack/broadstack-blog/source/2013-10-21-envconfig-ruby-rails-configuration.md

 Add-ons at [Broadstack][bs] and [Heroku][ha] let you easily add and remove [backing services][12bs] and change providers at a [deployment, not codebase, level][12codebase].
-But in reality your app needs to know where to look in the [ENV for configuration][12config], which usually means pushing new code to swap a backing service.
+However, your app needs to know where to look in the [ENV for configuration][12config], which usually means pushing new code to swap a backing service.

-[Envconfig][ecgithub] changes that for Ruby / Rails apps.
+[Envconfig][ecgithub] solves this for Ruby / Rails apps.

 Envconfig knows about many popular add-ons across [Broadstack][bs] and [Heroku Add-ons][ha], and it's easy to add more.
 It finds them in your environment,